patyd/classification-of-breast-cancer/README.md

 # Classification of Breast Cancer

 # Resume
-  This project was made to classify breast cancer as benign or malign.
+  This project was made to classify breast cancer as benign or malign using Random Forest.

 # Data source
   http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29